Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Main metrics after a large number of independant trainings
 ![](/Codes//Metrics.png)

-The minimal of RMSE does not always coincide with the best ajusted R², which is not trivial to explain as the fit is overall quite good.
-I also suspect that a bunch of experimental data should be removed from the training data to improve the fit.
 The metrics calculated over large simulation batches shows the interest of running dozens of independant NN trainings and keep the best network (NN seeding is randomized and [k-folding](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) with pool randomization is used here).
 You may be very lucky to find a good network with only one training !

 ## Experimental hardness data in 7D plot (Delaunay triangulation)
 ![](/Codes//Experimental_animated.gif)